jamalihuzaifa9/Robust-Decisiosn-Making-Via-Free-Energy-Minimization/Experiments/readme.md

 - All simulation files save trajectory data in `.npy` format for post-processing and analysis
 - The `show_figure` parameter can be toggled to enable/disable visualization during simulation
-- Computation times are logged and saved in `avg_control_times.npy`
 - For real-world Robotarium deployment, ensure `sim_in_real_time=True` in the Robotarium initialization